nadyavalin/rs-school-tasks/self-introduction/index.md

 ## What is my purpose of joining RS School?
 I want to realize my childhood dream of becoming a programmer.
 As they say, it's never too late or better late than never.

 So now I want to be a Front-end developer because I enjoy programming and I can read and understand documentation properly.
 I can even prove it to you.

 *Show Cross-Check: Submited tasks and stars*

+As you can see, all reviewers gave me the high marks.
+We didn't argue at all.
 I like to do and complete tasks.
 I spend all my free time on programming.

 ## Jobs experience
 So now I'm going to tell about my work.
 My first profession was a Leading Metrology Engineer, then a Quality Specialist and Auditor.
 These jobs were in Volgograd.
 Now I am a Senior Specialist in Auditing and Monitoring Business Processes in Saint-Petersburg.